carodrigues/Hostfully/README.md

 # How to Execute the Test Cases

 # Preconditions
-* Ensure that the database is empty.
+* Ensure that the database is empty!

 # Test Execution Plan
 The tests to be executed are numbered from **1 to 16**.